SawedoffShotgun114/SawedoffShotgun-s-Gun_Misc/README.md

 ## Description:

- A 100% XML Rimworld mod aims to add some new weapons that may fit reallife and Vanilla/CE game environment, "ancient(21st)" era weapons most.
+ A 100% XML Rimworld mod aims to add some new Guns that are characteristics and may fit reallife and Vanilla/CE game environment, "ancient(21st)" era weapons most.
- KeyWorlds of this Mod's specific contents:
+ KeyWorlds of this Mod's specific contents(Show its feature or usage):
-  "Flexible"(Less weapon cooldown time and aiming time) or "Cheap/Improvise" or "Anti-centipede"
+  "Flexible"(Less weapon cooldown time and aiming time) or "Improvise(Cheap/LowTechNeeded)" or "Anti-centipede"

  "Aha, Look whad'we found today."
 "Just some ancient metal scraps?"
 "Sure?"

 ## Compatibility:
- Mid-Game adding compatible
+ "Mid-Game adding" compatible
  Vanilla compatible

  ==**!!CombatExtended(CE) Compatible!!**==